syncfusion-content/uwp-docs/uwp/Radial-Slider/Getting-Started.md

-The following code sample shows how to create the SfRadialSlider from code-behind and XAML,
+The following code sample shows how to create the UWP Radial or Circular Slider from code-behind and XAML,
 {% tabs %}
  {% highlight xaml %}